Emarioo/nixos-config/README.md

 ```

 # TODO
+- [ ] I cannot modify waybar, hyprland in real time without rebuilding configuration.
+I want two modes, one for normal usage with nixos reproducability and one where i can update waybar and other configs live.
 - [ ] Move vscode settings into nixos config
 - [ ] Figure out how to store all configs on github. neovim keybinds, nixos config, hyprland config, kitty config. waybar xml/json? and so on.
 - [ ] Where to store wallpapers?
 Keeping URL where i find it is not enough, it might disappear.
 Github has 10MB limit.
 Store on external SDD, VPS and other places?